yashkp1234/recruiting-exercises/inventory-allocator/deliverr_challange/README.md

     - This should result in [{test: {pear: 1}}] not [], as although the apple shipment cannot be fufilled, the pears can
   - Reasoning
     - In an email sent to technical recruiter, she clarified that this was the case
-- It is always cheaper to allocate the shipment of an item to the n cheapest warehouses than it is to allocate to m warehouses who have higher costs, where m < n
+- It is always cheaper to allocate the shipment of an item to the n cheapest warehouses than it is to allocate to m warehouses which all have higher costs, where m < n
   - Example
     - Consider warehouses with costs of [1, 2, 3, 4, 5, 6, 7], the index of the warehouse is its name and cost, and we have an order of 5 apples
     - Warehouses 1 to 5 combined have 5 apples and would cost 1 + 2 + 3 + 4 + 5 = 15 to ship from
-    - Warehouses 6 to 7 also have 5 apples combined and would cost of 6 + 7 = 13 to ship from which is cheaper
+    - Warehouses 6 to 7 also have 5 apples combined and would cost of 6 + 7 = 13 to ship from, which means using the m expensive warehouses would be cheaper
+    - However if we change our groupings where we have Warehouses 1 to 4 (cost is 10) and Warehouse 5 to 6 (cost is 11) then optimal shipment would use the n cheaper warehouses
     - Thus without this assumption we would have to consider cases like these
   - Reasoning:
-    - Without knowing the actual costs of using each warehouse it would be impossible to be able to optimally allocate without making an assumption similar to this
+    - Without knowing the actual costs of using each warehouse it would be impossible to optimally allocate inventory without making an assumption similar to this

 ## Implementation